-As discussed in Section II, there are only two possible values returned to the master - the correct value and a unique incorrect one.
-Together with the fact that the master chooses n to be odd, it is not possible to have relative majority.
-Considering more values and relative majority could be made possible by making appropriate changes to the model and to the mechanism analysis.
-However, the send (task, p_A , certificate) to all the workers in W upon receiving all answers do audit the answers with probability p_A if the answers were not audited then accept the majority apply the reward model analysis becomes more involved while not giving more insight to the problem under study.
+As discussed in Section 2, there are only two values returned to the master - the correct value and a unique incorrect one.
+Together with the fact that the master chooses n to be odd, in line 4 it is not possible to have relative majority.
+Considering relative majority could be made possible by making appropriate changes to the model and to the mechanism analysis.
+However, the analysis becomes more involved while not giving more insight to the problem under study.